Mary Riter Hamilton: Later life

 From the 1930s on, she lived in Vancouver, British Columbia, and earned an income by teaching students to paint.
-She still painted occasionally but never again with the prolific vigour that characterized her previous work.
+She still painted occasionally but never again with the prolific vigor that characterized her previous work.
 She did so until she was in her 80s.

 She died in 1954.
 She had planned her funeral and instructed her executor, her nephew Frank Riter, to have her ashes transported to Port Arthur, Ontario, to be buried beside her husband.